ibm-mas/gitops-demo/README.md

 - Generate one new configuration file and push it to your **Config Repository**:
   - `/<account>/<cluster>/ibm-dro.yaml`

-A Job in the DRO application will register a new secret in AWS Secrets Manager:
+Towards the end of its synchronization process, a Job will be created in the DRO application to register a new secret in AWS Secrets Manager:
   - `<account>/<cluster>/dro`

 ```bash
 mas gitops-dro --github-push
 ```

+After a few minutes you should see two new applications appear as children of the **Cluster Root** application:
+- **IBM Data Reporter Operator** (`dro.<cluster>`)
+- **IBM DRO Cleanup** (`ibm-dro-cleanup.<cluster>`)
-After a few minutes you should see two new applications appear as children of the `cluster.<cluster>` application: The IBM DRO application (`dro.<cluster>`) itself, along with a small `ibm-dro-cleanup.<cluster>` application that contains an ArgoCD [PostDelete hook](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/) necessary to ensure the `dro.<cluster>` application is cleaned up properly when its config is deleted from the **Config Repository**.
+    - *contains an ArgoCD [PostDelete hook](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/) necessary to ensure the **IBM Data Reporter Operator** application is cleaned up properly when its config is deleted from the **Config Repository***.

 ![ArgoCD Cluster Root after DRO install](docs/screenshots/06-cluster-root-dro.png)

-It should take less than 10 minutes for both of these application to reach Healthy/Synced status.
+It should take less than 10 minutes for both of these applications to progress to `Healthy`.
 If desired, you can safely proceed with the next steps of this demonstration before this happens.

 ## Generate configuration for the DB2U operator application